 However, the above assumes that the market remains favorable to our position (underlying price stays more or less unchanged – doesn't fall and doesn't increase above the call strike).

 If underlying price jumps above the call strike and the options expire in the money, we will have to deliver the underlying and can't write any more covered calls.
 In such case, it would have been better to write a longer dated call and collect higher premium in the beginning.

 Longer expiration not only makes the premium collected for one option write higher, but it also shifts our break-even point lower and reduces downside risk.
 If underlying price falls sharply, with a longer dated covered call we have collected more premium to offset any losses on the long underlying position.
 At a new lower underlying price, we won't be able to write calls at the original strike for the same amount of premium – we will have to either choose a lower strike or accept lower premium.

 In sum, there is a trade-off.
 Shorter expirations make total premium collected per time higher, if all goes well.
 Longer expirations are more conservative and provide greater margin of safety.

 In practice, we must also consider liquidity – the longer the expiration, the less liquid the options usually are.
-On less liquid underlyings, expirations beyond 3 months are not really a reasonable choice for this reason.
+On less liquid underlyings, expirations beyond three months are not a good choice for this reason.

 Even when you don't intend to manage or adjust the covered call position before expiration, it is useful to understand how the position reacts to changes in different factors – particularly underlying price, volatility, and passage of time.
 Sensitivity to these is measured by the Greeks.